 Savonlinna Opera Festival is for music and serenity lovers.
 The festivals take place in the medieval castle of Savonlinna in July.
 Our tour dates are July 7 – 12th including two performances: “Il Barbiere di Siviglia” and “Rigoletto”.

 Day 1.
 Arrival – Helsinki

-Arrival to Vantaa airport near Helsinki.
-Half an hour drive to the hotel in the centre of the Finnish capital.
+Arrival at Vantaa airport near Helsinki.
+Half an hour drive to the hotel in the center of the Finnish capital.
 After the arrangements in the hotel and the rest a welcome dinner at the hotel.

 Day 2.
 Helsinki